erkexzcx/stoppropaganda/README.md

   - Uses less CPU and RAM.
   - By nature it wastes more traffic and generally has bigger impact.
 - `rr`
+  - Similar to slow loris, but more random.
   - Known as "pool of workers" (each worker will take the next pending website from the queue).
   - Can be used with as low as 1 worker.
   - Uses more CPU and RAM.